 The use of fold-out sketch plans glued into the field record is to be avoided.
 These make reproductions difficult and information on or near the folds soon become illegible.

 The term ‘gone’ should not be used unless the mark has conclusively been proven to be gone.
 When any doubt remains the term ‘not found’ should be used with a suitable description, or an alternative (for example, ‘presumed gone’ or ‘did not search’) if a competent search was not made.

-If this situation arises (or has even occurred in the past) surveyors should contact the Survey Inspection team at Landgate on +61 (0)8 9273 7423 and request the field book be cross-indexed onto the SIP View.
+If this situation arises (or has even occurred in the past) surveyors should contact the Survey Inspection team at Landgate on +61 (0)8 9273 7423 and request the field record be cross-indexed onto the SIP View.

-Surveyors are also encouraged to request that a field book be cross-indexed if it is lodged a long time (e.g. several months) before the plan is expected to be lodged.
+Surveyors are also encouraged to request that a field record be cross-indexed if it is lodged a long time (e.g. several months) before the plan is expected to be lodged.
 This will ensure that the survey information is available to others at the earliest possible time.